rixinsc/CoronaBot/README.md

-# CoronaBot
+# CoronaBot - A bot module for tracking the Coronavirus epidermic
-CoronaBot is a Discord bot module (or cog in `discord.py` jargon) made specifically for tracking the Coronavirus epidermic.
+CoronaBot is a Discord bot module (or cog in [`discord.py`](https://github.com/Rapptz/discord.py) jargon) made specifically for tracking the [Coronavirus epidermic](https://en.wikipedia.org/wiki/COVID-19_pandemic).
-It fetches and analyses the data from the [JHU CSSE database](https://github.com/CSSEGISandData/COVID-19) and present it in a nice way.
+It fetches and parses the data from the [JHU CSSE database](https://github.com/CSSEGISandData/COVID-19) to present it in a nice way.

 ### Usage
 1. Make sure you've installed a compatible Python version (>3.4, Python 3.7 recommended).
 1. Clone or download this repository to your computer, then make it the current working directory (`cd CoronaBot`).
-1. Edit `token.txt` and replace the content with your bot's token.
+1. Edit `token.txt` and replace the content with your bot's token, tutorial [here](https://github.com/rixinsc/Libereus-DHW19#registering-an-access-token-for-your-bot).
 1. Run `bot.py`. (`python3 bot.py`)
 1. Invite your bot to your server and have fun!
 Use `-help` to get started. (`-` is the default prefix, all command invocation must be preceded with the configured prefix)

-### Features
+### Feature Highlight
 - Get a summary of the current situation of COVID-19 (`corona`)
 - Get country ranking by confirmed cases count (`corona rank`)
 - Check the number of infections in a country/province/state (`corona status US`)